The Novato, California, Branch

 of the American Association of University Women

 The American Association of University Women advances equity for women and girls through advocacy, education, philanthropy and research.

 AAUW-Novato supports the goals of the national organization and works at the local level to increase opportunities for women and girls.
 The Branch seeks to provide a varied program that is of interest both to the members and to the community, while supporting our advocacy for education and equity.

 Some brief statistics:

 We support the National Education Foundation:

-During the past 10-year period the Novato branch has donated more than $20,000 to EF.
-Prior to that we completed our own endowment called the Novato Branch Research and Projects grant, raising a total of $35,704.
-This endowment continues to award fellowships and grants for women working towards post-graduate degrees or on research or develop- ment projects.
+Novato branch contributes annually to the Education, Leadership and Public Policy Funds all funds under the umbrella of AAUW Funds) In the past, we completed our own endowment called the Novato Branch Research and Projects grant, raising a total of $35,704.
+This endowment continues to award fellowships and grants for women working towards post-graduate degrees or on research or development projects.
 We have honored 60 members as “named gift honorees” in that period.